s-d-le/tanstack-react-table-mega-example/README.md

 - [x] Column reordering
 - [x] Filters
 - [x] Skeleton loading
+- [ ] Responsive design
 - [ ] Row selection
 - [ ] Row expand
 - [ ] Pagination

 Using Notion API as example backend, `@dnd-kit` for column reordering.

-Why build this project?
+## Why build this project?

 Because its easier to remove features already working than adding them. `@tanstack/react-table` is a wonderful library but notorious for its steep learning curve and lack luster docs.
 Use this project as a starting point if you want to learn while implementing it.

 ## Installation